Embrace (English band Embrace album): Promotion

 Embrace was officially unveiled by the band and Cooking Vinyl on 13 January 2014.
 The official announcement was accompanied by the release of "Refugees" to UK Modern rock radio the same day and the release of the Refugees music video.
-The track, however, was deemed "too dynamic" for radio, and thus did not gain airplay, preventing the track from charting on the UK Singles Chart.
+The track, however, was deemed "too dynamic" by radio playlisters, and thus did not gain airplay, preventing the track from charting on the UK Singles Chart.
 A four-track extended play, entitled Refugees was released on 14 February 2014, serving as the second release in promotion of Embrace.
 Despite climbing to #2 on the UK iTunes album chart, it was not eligible to chart in the UK due to the absence of a chart for extended plays under the Official Charts Company in the UK.

 The release of Embrace was accompanied by a limited theatrical release of the band's live film Magnetic North, which is included in the album's Deluxe and "Super Deluxe" editions.
 The film was screened at the Hyde Park Picture House in Leeds and at a Rough Trade East store in London on 25 April 2014 and at the Miners Community Arts and Music Centre in Manchester on 26 April 2014.